jon-harper/OmniBox/docs/support/boards.md

 ![render of a BTT Octopus on a tray](../img/examples/mcu.png)

-Micro-controller unit (MCU) board are mounted on :material-alpha-t-box-outline: :material-alpha-m-box: MCU Trays.
+Micro-controller unit (MCU) board are mounted on :material-alpha-t-box: :material-alpha-m-box-outline: MCU Trays.
 These parts are in the [Trays/MCU][8] git folder, with each component in its own subfolder.
 There are `STEP` and Fusion 360 template files available for adding support for other boards.

 | Component             | Supported Versions | Image |
 |-----------------------|----------|-------|